 In the event of a tied vote with respect to an action that cannot be resolved by the Governing Board, the Chair may refer the matter to the LF for assistance in reaching a decision.
 If there is a tied vote in any Committee that cannot be resolved, the matter may be referred to the Governing Board.

-Any representative serving on the Governing Board who fails to attend three consecutive meetings shall not be counted towards quorum and shall lose voting rights, unless the Governing Board votes to retain the voting representative in question.
+Any representative serving on the Governing Board who fails to attend three consecutive meetings shall not be counted towards quorum and will lose voting rights and not be counted for purposes of quorum until they have attended two consecutive meetings of the Governing Board (with voting rights being resorted at the second consecutive meeting).

 Subsidiaries and Related Companies